dewittpe/pkgstr-and-ci/00-slides/talk.md

 3. Use CI.
 Customizable for any project.

-**These suggests are for any project.**
+**These suggestions are for any project.
+Not just R packages.**

 ## Suggestions

 * Simple analysis, major research project, or even a thesis/dissertation: Build R packages!

     - Data packages: great way to curate collected and/or generated data.

     - It is okay to build multiple packages.

     - It is okay to break one package into multiple packages.

 * Use makefiles.
 The build process can be customized.
-To insure that all developers, regardless of IDE, have the same build process, use (a) makefile(s).
+To insure that all developers, regardless of IDE and OS, have the same build process, use (a) makefile(s).

 * Window users will need Cygwin and/or Rtools installed.